p-slash/qsonic/docs/source/quick_start.rst

 Reading spectra
 ---------------

 Here's an example code snippet to use IO interface following the EDR instructions above.
-See another example :doc:`examples/simple_coadd_showcase` for a step by step tutorial.
+See below for a step by step tutorial.

 .. code-block:: python